tc39/notes/es7/2017-01/jan-26.md

 AK: this is what Jeff was saying...

-BF: We don't really know what the average developer expects.
+BFS: We don't really know what the average developer expects.
 This is not something we should be stating.
 This isn't about intuition.
 This is really about what are the advantages of these things.
 I think it should be define bceause basically working on node core, people do things do their prototypes and it breaks internals because node hasn't fully harded them.
 It does things in very suprising ways either to the developer or people who are.

 MPT: At the end of the day we're asking if people are worried about a setter climbing the inheritance chain.